 We should also note that Giant Schnauzers get along well with other dogs.
 This is great news for families who want a Giant Schnauzer but won’t have as much time as they wish they had to spend with the breed.

-In this case, experts suggest getting two Giant Schnauzers or a Giant Schnauzer and another large, energetic dog breed so that the two of them can keep each other company.
+In this case, experts suggest getting two Giant Schnauzers or a Giant Schnauzer and another large, high energy level dog breed so that the two of them can keep each other company.

 Still, keep in mind that, even with another dog playmate or dog sibling, your Giant Schnauzer will need lots of time and attention from his human family in order to stay happy and healthy.